antoinegag/Sara/README.md

 * Git
 * NodeJS
 * NPM or Yarn
+* PostgreSQL

 ### Installing

 First clone the project

 `git clone https://github.com/Poke1650/Sara`

+Create a database on a postgreSQL and edit `backend/database.json` to fit your setup

 After that all you need to do is run